JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 The fio benchmark workflow deploys client pods on different nodes and benchmarks the R/W bandwidth of the blockdevices while performing parameter sweeps over IO depth, job count, block size, etc.
 The parameter sweeps allow capturing performance variation with different parameters, where the different sets of parameters can be mapped to real workloads while running Ceph benchmarks.
-On running this workflow to benchmark the blockdevices in our Kubernetes deployment, the seq. read bandwidth was found to be ~410 MB/s on keeping the CPU busy with 8 fio jobs and an IO depth 32 as given in @Fig:disk.
+On running this workflow to benchmark the blockdevices in our Kubernetes deployment, the seq. read bandwidth was found to be ~410 MB/s on keeping the CPU fairly busy with 8 fio jobs and an IO depth 32 as given in @Fig:disk.

 Similarly, the iperf benchmark workflow deploys client and server pods on distinct nodes to measure the bandwidth of the link between them.
 The link bandwidth between the node that was used as the client and the nodes that were used as the OSDs in our deployment was found to be around 8-8.5 Gb/s as shown in @Fig:network.
-Although the theoretical bandwidth of the inter-node links was 10 Gb/s, the measured bandwidth was found slightly lower than it due to the overhead of the underlying Kubernetes network stack, which in this case was managed by Calico.
+Although the theoretical bandwidth of the internal network links was 10 Gb/s, the measured bandwidth was found slightly lower than it due to the overhead of the underlying Kubernetes network stack, which in this case was managed by Calico.

 ## Benchmarking the Ceph Object Store Interface, RADOS